R-montekaka/recurrent-software-dev-hw-ts-kaka/README.md

 applicable.
 (No judgement about drawing skills, just something that helps get a visual point across if needed!)

-Include this write-up in your README file.
+Include this write-up in your SUMMARY file.
 We expect to see you call out where requirements are ambiguous and suggest some potential approaches, but avoid prescribing exact implementation details.

-A couple of notes:

-- If we don't have data for something, we want the text "N/A" to show up in that spot so that the user knows that we are missing the data.
-- Document your process in a SUMMARY.md file.
-This should include:
-  - Any assumptions and decisions you made along the way!
-We’d love to hear your thought-process and tradeoffs you made.
-  - A discussion of what would you would think about improving if you spent more time on it (and why).
-  - The ticket write-up from Task 3.

 ## How to use